italiangrid/voms/download.md

 # VOMS releases

-StoRM packages can be obtained from the EMI repository or from the VOMS produt team package repository.
+VOMS packages can be obtained from the EMI repository or from the VOMS product team package repository.

 ### Repository configuration